The hot spot

 “We create virtual environments that missiles fly through,” Allen said.
 “We give them targets, terrain and things that could distract them.
 That’s how we quantify how the missile’s going to perform before it ever gets to the range.”

-Tucson is becoming a new hot spot for young engineers looking for a healthy work-life balance and a lifestyle that's much more affordable than, say, Silicon Valley.
+Tucson is becoming a new hot spot for engineers looking for a healthy work-life balance and a lifestyle that's much more affordable than, say, Silicon Valley.
 The total cost of living in Tucson is below the national average, while San Francisco's is 62.6 percent higher.
 Money Magazine has even named Tucson one of the top five cities for millennials.

 It's also home for Raytheon, the largest private employer in southern Arizona with nearly 11,000 employees.
-The company is looking to add more than 2,000 jobs in the next five years as it expands several of its missile lines.
+The company is looking to add more than 2,000 jobs in the next few years as it expands several of its missile lines.

 “Many of the 200-plus aerospace and defense companies that call our region home are here in large part [due] to Raytheon,” said Joe Snell, president of Sun Corridor Inc., the region’s economic development organization.
 “Raytheon has been a true partner of ours, assisting our efforts to recruit and expand high-wage, high tech companies to our region.”